-- Create and use generic email addresses, like kc623@gmail.com. - Use strong passwords: try using the first letters from a favorite quote; or adding numbers or symbols as "book ends" 8675309jcb or 36bgdc47 - Keep your passwords secure use a secure password keeper app on your phone.
-Or if you need to keep a list of passwords written down, keep it in a secure place, like a safe or a locked drawer, even if you live alone. - Don't give your social security number or PIN numbers to ANYONE.
-Don't provide account information to anyone unless you initiate the transaction. - Don't make things public for all to see or share with others, like vacations or new cars.
+- Create and use generic email addresses, like kc623@gmail.com. - Use strong passwords: try using the first letters from a favorite quote; or adding numbers or symbols as "book ends" like 8675309jcb or 36bgdc47 - Keep your passwords secure use a secure password keeper app on your phone.
+Or if you need to keep a list of passwords written down, keep it in a secure place, like a safe or a locked drawer, even if you live alone.